franfran1920/caprichoslaser.com/wp-content/plugins/easy-woocommerce-discounts-pro/readme.txt

 == Changelog ==

+= 8.5.1 - 31-01-2024 =
+* Fixed an issue in showing price range for the bulk pricing rules on the product and archive page.
+* Ensure compatibility with WooCommerce 8.5.2
+Note: We kindly request your support in spreading the word by leaving a 5-star review. ❤️😍 Feel free to include your ideas in the review, as we always value and consider your feedback. 🌹

+= 8.5.0 - 24-01-2024 =
+* Change product price based on bulk pricing rules on archive and product page.
+* Ensure compatibility with WooCommerce 8.5.1

+= 8.4.0 - 27-12-2023 =
+* Implemented a filter hook to disable changing the cart item price.
+* Implemented a cache mechanism for discounted products.
+* Resolved the issue where the countdown timer was not being displayed after adding OR conditions.

+= 8.3.1 - 16-11-2023 =
+* Fixed an issue in add new button for products group rules.

+= 8.3.0 - 16-11-2023 =
+* Fixed add products issue to the product bundle or group rules.
+* Fixed add products issue to the products list rules.
+* Ensure compatibility with WordPress 6.4
+* Ensure compatibility with WooCommerce 8.2.2

+= 8.2.0 - 26-10-2023 =
+* Fix issues in the plugin rules creation interface.

+= 8.1.0 - 09-10-2023 =
+* Added Run the Updater button to update required message in the plugin page.

+= 8.0.0 - 03-10-2023 =
+* Support for OR conditions, products and exclude products is added.
+* Fix an issue in validating product variations.
+* Compatibility with WooComemrce 8.1.1

 = 7.14.0 - 10-08-2023 =
 * Add WooCommerce HPOS(High Performance Order Storage) support.
 * Lock quantity change for auto added products in Woodmart theme mini cart.